Beginning Arabic I

 M. Daley

-Continuation of GRMN 201; conducted in German.
-Study of texts and videotapes which focus on contemporary life in Germany.
+Emphasizes both language and culture and is taught in German.
+Review of grammar and usage of German while studying texts and videotapes which focus on contemporary life in Germany.

 The Green Energy Transformation in Germany